aidenchia/dapp/README.md

 * useful library to work with strings in solidity: https://github.com/Arachnid/solidity-stringutils
 * truffle console to interact with blockchain
 * truffle migrate --reset to reset contract address.
 Contracts cannot be updated on the blockchain, migration just points to new address
+* truffle test to run test file located under /test directory
+* tests can be written in JS or Solidity
+* Mocha framework and Chai assertions library comes bundled with truffle to help you run tests
+* In Mocha framework, before {...} hook runs before every test, use this to setup variables that need to be re-used for multiple tests
+* msg.sender and msg.value can be used in all solidity functions
+* use {from: _address_} and {value: _value_} in order to pass msg.sender and msg.value respectively
+* use require(...) statements to revert if condition does not hold true
+* use truffle-assertions library to test require statements easily
 * Metamask is a Chrome extension to connect your browser to the blockchain
 * how to import and use solidity libraries: https://medium.com/@jeancvllr/solidity-tutorial-all-about-libraries-762e5a3692f9

 #### JavaScript / node.JS
 * async/await pattern allows you to work with JS promises more easily
 * arrow functions () => in JS cuts down a lot of typing
-* package.json is a file located in project root that gives information to npm to handle project dependencies
+* npm automatically looks for package.json in root to download dependencies specified
 * package-lock.json is automatically generated file that describes the exact node_modules tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.
 * ESLint statically analyzes your JS code to quickly find problems